Deepti0427/brightonpy.org/README.md

 The Brighton and Hove Python User Group Website
 ===============================================

-A very simple database-free website using the [Flask microframework](http://flask.pocoo.org).
+A very simple database-free website by using the [Flask microframework](http://flask.pocoo.org).

 You can see it running at [http://brightonpy.org](http://brightonpy.org)